pjanul/pymgal/pymgal/filters/README.rst

-| Many of the filters below are based off the list from FSPS.
-An up-to-date version can be found at (https://python-fsps.readthedocs.io/en/latest/filters/).
-The only current exception is the 4star filters (https://instrumentation.obs.carnegiescience.edu/FourStar/OPTICS/filters.html).
-If you can't find your desired filter, you may add a custom one to this list.
+| You can create observations using any of the filters below.
+Many of the filters below are based off the list from python-FSPS (https://python-fsps.readthedocs.io/en/latest/filters/), so please give them credit where credit is due.

-|
+| In addition to these FSPS filters, we have the 4star filters from EzGal, the Chinese Space Station Telescope (CSST), and the DESI filters (BASS_g, BASS_r, MzLS_z).